 Communication and structured decision making

-- Safety assessment: the worry statement that is written about a child entering care is written from the specific items selected on the safety assessment.
+The SDM tools can be used to share information with families in a way that helps achieve a shared understanding of the child protection concerns.
+For example, in the safety assessment, the worry statement that is written about a child entering care is written from the specific items selected on the safety assessment.
 Each of these worry statements and immediate harm indicators are shared with the parents and the network.
-They are then turned into goal statements which creates clear statements for everyone involved of what safety looks like for the child
+They are then turned into goal statements which creates clear statements for everyone involved of what safety looks like for the child.

 Version historyBack to top